-Have you ever seen an Amazon Book description that looked absolutely stellar?
+Have you ever seen an Amazon book description that looked absolutely stellar?
 Nice big words, perfect layout, well structured?
 What am I saying?
 Of course you have!

-Well, there’s a secret to how self-publishers are making it look that way.
-They’re using Amazon’s approved HTML.
-That’s right…they’re coding it to look that way, and you could too.
+Well, there’s a secret to how those self-publishers are making it look that way.
+They’re using Amazon’s approved HTML in their product description.
+That’s right, they’re coding it to look that way and you can, too.

-By adding a little code to your book description, your sentences can now be bold, underlined, or even bigger in size.
+By adding a little code in the editor when writing your book description, your sentences can now be bold, underlined, or even bigger in size.

-As you can see, there is a clear difference between a well-structured book description using Amazon’s HTML and a book description that doesn’t use HTML.
+As you can see, there is a clear difference between a well-structured book description using basic HTML and a book description that just uses plain text.

-And it isn’t as simple as writing it in Word Document and copying and pasting…nope.
-That well-formatted beauty requires a little HTML love.
+It isn’t as simple as writing it in a Word document then copying and pasting it into Amazon.ope.
+That well-formatted beauty requires a little HTML-love in the text editor.

-So, in this article, I’m going to show you exactly how you can tap into this even if you know nothing about HTML or CSS—and I’ll also introduce you to a free book description tool that will help you build beautiful, eye-catching descriptions so that your book will stand out and get even more customers.
+I’m going to show you exactly how you can tap into this, even if you know nothing about HTML or CSS.
+I’ll even introduce you to a free book description tool that will help you build beautiful, eye-catching summaries so that your book will stand out and get even more customers.

 Amazon Book Description Tips